Childe Dundão

 He also plays for the Angola national team and led the team to a gold medal at FIBA AfroBasket 2025, while being named the AfroBasket Most Valuable Player.

 Professional career

+Petro de Luanda (2016–2026)

 Dundão started his career with Petro de Luanda in 2016.
 On 8 January, he re-signed for another season.

 Dundão helped Petro reach the 2022 BAL Finals as the team's starting point guard, gathering All-Defensive Team honours in the same season.

 In the 2023 season, Dundão won the national triple with Petro; he also lead the league in assists per game.
 He was named the 2023 Angolan Cup Final MVP.

 On May 12, 2024, Dundão won his first Angolan Basketball League MVP award on the same day he guided Petro to a fifth consecutive.
 One month later, on June 1, Petro won their first BAL championship.

 In the 2024–25 season, Dundão and Petro lost the BAL finals to Al Ahli Tripoli.
 He was named to a fourth All-Defensive Team.

+FC Porto (2026–present)

+On June 25, 2026, Dundão signed with the Portuguese team FC Porto.